glukt/PP/spec.md

 - **Link Mode:** A "Link/Unlink Children" button to enter a special mode for editing dependencies.
     - While active, clicking any other node will toggle its dependency on the originally selected "parent" node.
     - An "Unlink All Children" button also appears, allowing for bulk removal of all dependencies from the parent.
+- **Quick-Add & Link Mode:** A streamlined workflow for rapidly expanding the tree.
+After clicking the button, the next node clicked on the canvas becomes the parent, and any subsequent nodes added from the Node Library will be automatically placed near and linked as its child.
 - **Edit Panel (Single Selection Only):**
     - **Rename:** Change the `name` of the selected node.
     - **Edit Description:** A textarea to edit the node's `desc` property, with helper buttons for canned templates (e.g., "Unlock the [NAME] skill.").